Racó Català

 After ETA's attacks in Burgos and Majorca during the summer of 2009, Racó Català endured a discredit and slander campaign from some Spanish far-right media and internet forums, that linked Racó's Catalan independentism with terrorism apology.

-Racó Català's organization has received subsidies from the Departament of Communication Media of the Generalitat de Catalunya.
+Racó Català's organization has received subsidies from the Department of Communication Media of the Generalitat de Catalunya.
 It is a member of the digital area of the Catalan Association of Free Newspapers.

 Digital journalist Saül Gordillo published in Racó Català the main articles of his blog in an area called 'Bloc sense fulls' (Block without sheets) from 23 May 2006 until June 2009.
 In 2007 it was awarded by the Jaume I Prize from the Cultural Institution of the Franja de Ponent, and in April 2013 it was awarded by the Joan Coromines Prize by the Coordinated Associations for the Catalan language.